 The Open University offers high quality education that can fit around work and family life.
 Study when and where it suits you, at the pace and level you find best.
 We will support you every step of the way.

 We have pioneered distance learning for 50-plus years, supporting over 219,000 students right across Scotland, from Dumfries and Galloway to Shetland, and the Western Isles to Fife.
-We consistently score highly for student satisfaction – 91% average over ten years.
+We consistently score highly for student satisfaction.
 Meet some of our OU community below, and discover more student and alumni stories.

 OU graduate Faye is an environment manager at the firm she initially joined as a cleaner, having fitted studies around work.